-Students will be orientated with high school expectations, daily schedule, and the reward system.
-With full-time Day Residential Educators, students have unlimited access to support system.
+Students will be orientated with high school expectations, daily schedules, and the reward system.
+With full-time Day Residential Educators, students have unlimited access to the support systems.

-We offer several programs within high school residential department.
+We offer several programs within the high school residential department.

-Support Program is a program that offers extra support for our residential students who have returned or transferred from other school.
-Students will receive an orientation to ensure that students understood dorm expectations and daily schedule before transferring to regular program.
-The length of this program varies based on individual’s needs.
+Support Program is a program that offers extra support for our residential students who have returned or transferred from other schools.
+Students will receive an orientation to ensure that students understood dorm expectations and daily schedule before transferring to the regular programs.
+The length of this program varies based on the individual’s needs.

-Senior Independent Living Program offers more transitional experience and prepare seniors after graduation.
+Senior Independent Living Program offers more transitional experience and prepares seniors after graduation.

 Mount Bonnell Privilege System, which enables students to earn privileges and rewards by demonstrating positive responsibilities as well as ownership of their behavior by following established expectations and rules.

-We have a Residential Curriculum that supports the philosophy of S.P.I.C.E (Social, Physical, Intellectual, Cultural, and Emotional) whereas group of students will be provided sessions of discussions and presentations.
-The monthly sessions will help guide students to better prepared for variety of situations as well as understanding appropriate behavior to any given situation.
+We have a Residential Curriculum that supports the philosophy of S.P.I.C.E (Social, Physical, Intellectual, Cultural, and Emotional) whereas a group of students will be provided sessions of discussions and presentations.
+The monthly sessions will help guide students to better prepared for a variety of situations as well as understanding appropriate behavior in any given situation.